openhab/openhab-addons/bundles/org.openhab.binding.carnet/README.md

 The Account thing implements the online connect to the CarNet service.
 An account is required to setup the connection (register on the manufacture's portal, e.g. myAudi.de).
-Usually the manufacturer supports to register a single or multiple vehicles under this account (identified by their unique identification number - VIN).
+Usually the manufacturer supports to register a single or multiple vehicles under this account (identified by their unique vehicle identification number - VIN).
 Once the account gets online the binding retrieves the complete vehicle list and creates a thing per vehicle.

 Thing Configuration